 And while it seems like back pain is on the rise, especially as we age, one need not surrender to a life aches and pains.
 There are plenty of things you can do to stay ahead of the hurt.
 Isn’t there a saying that says, “Happy back, happy life”?
 Well, maybe not, but there should be!

 When it comes to strengthening for a healthy back, working your core is just as important as working your back muscles.
 Having a strong core allows you to sit up straight and to carry your weight in good alignment so that your spine stays straight and strong.
-To strengthen your core, consider getting into the habit of reaching a certain number of crunches each day, doing some in the morning and some before you go to bed.
+For more guidance and CORE exercises, check our post here:

 Speaking of a straight and strong spine, having good posture is an excellent way to help take some of the strain off your back.
 You can start by facing a mirror to see if your shoulders are on the same plane or if they are tilted to one side or another.
 Next, stand with your back against the wall and see if it’s comfortable to keep the back of your head against it.
 If your head naturally wants to move forward, it might be a sign that your posture needs work.

 Once you’ve decided to work on sitting and standing up straight, try to take notice throughout the day to see if you are slouching or not.
 To achieve good posture, try rolling your shoulders up and away from your ears, then moving your shoulder blades in and down your back; keep your chin back slightly until it feels like your skull is sitting nicely on top of your spine.
 You can do this at work, at home, in the car, basically anywhere and everywhere.